How to Invest in Startups – Tips From US Based VCs & Angel Investors

 How to Invest in Startups

-We highly recommend you to watch all of the lectures, as you will learn there, for free, more about business than you would in three MBAs together, but in this blog post we decided to cover just “How to Raise Money” lecture by Marc Andreessen (VC) and Ron Conway (Angel Investor).
-We also changed the focus from “How to Raise Money” to “How to Invest in Startups” in order to provide the angel investors in Leapfunder’s user base with tips from the greatest experts.
+In this blog post we decided to bring content forward from the “How to Raise Money” lecture by Marc Andreessen (VC) and Ron Conway (Angel Investor).
+We changed the focus to “How to Invest in Startups”.
+The aim is to provide the angel investors in Leapfunder’s user base with tips from experienced experts.
 Here it goes:

 What makes you invest in a startup?

-Ron Conway has been investing in startups since 1994, SV Angel and it’s entities have invested in over 700 companies which means they had to physically talk to thousands of entrepreneurs.
+Ron Conway has been investing in startups since 1994, SV Angel and it’s entities have invested in over 700 companies, which means they had to talk to thousands of entrepreneurs.
 Here are the questions that go through Ron’s head when he meets an entrepreneur:

 • Is this person a leader?

-• Is this person focussed and obsessed by the product?
+• Is this person focused and obsessed with the product?

-• Does the founder have good communicational skills?
+• Does the founder have good communication skills?
 If the founder is going to be a leader and hire a team, he’s got to be a really good communicator, a born leader.

 What Ron and SV Angel look for in a company